catseye/SixtyPical/doc/SixtyPical.md

 Every routine must list all the memory locations it READS from, i.e. its INPUTS, and all the memory locations it WRITES to, whether they are OUTPUTS or merely TRASHED.
-Every memory location that is not written to is PRESERVED.
+Every memory location that is not written to by the routine (or any routines that the routine calls) is PRESERVED by the routine.

     routine foo
       inputs a, score